egeersu/research-intelligence-system/README.md

 The main script supports the following methods:

 ## Traction & Impact
-It was not possible to collect historical citation data within a week, so I'm creating a new table.
+It was not possible to collect historical citation data within a week, so I'm creating a fake table with the same schema as citation snapshot, simulating how it would grow if allowed to run for a while.
+The main metric is momentum.

 ## Linkedin Matching
 Sadly it is very hard to scrape google/linkedin without using third party services.
 I used [Swarm](https://www.theswarm.com/product/data-api) which supports searching linkedin profiles through name and institutuions.
 Combining the Author's full name and institutuon coming from OpenAlex yields good results.
 I verify that their instutition shows up within their experience to confirm its the same person.
 Does not work well if their university on linkedin is in their native language or spelled differently - that would require finding the native spelling of the uni + fuzzy matching.